azlabsjs/ngx-components/projects/azlabs/ngx-clr-form-control/README.md

 ```html
 <ngx-clr-form-control [countries]="['tg', 'gh']" [control]="control" [inputConfig]="phoneInput"></ngx-clr-form-control>
 ```

+## version >= 0.17.x changes

+Use `provideTranslations(...) from @azlabsjs/ngx-smart-form` to register translations provider

+- `provideQueryClient(...) from @azlabsjs/ngx-options-input` to register options request client providers and
+- `provideUploadOptions(...) from @azlabsjs/ngx-file-input` to register upload options providers

+From version 0.17.x, `NgxClrFormControlModule` and `NgxClrFormControlModule.forRoot()` are marked as deprecated and will be remove in version `0.18.x`.

+It's recommended to use `CLR_FORM_CONTROL_DIRECTIVES from '@azlabsjs/ngx-clr-form-control'` to use `<ngx-clr-form-control>` component in your angular component.

+Also it's recommended to also to register providers at the root component level using `provideTranslations(...)` to register translation dictionnary for input errors, `provideQueryClient(...)` to register options requests http client and `provideUploadOptions(...)` to register file input upload configurations, if using standalone component or at `AppModule` level if running on angular >=15.x.

 **Note** Library is still under development and API might change.
 Please consult the current page for any version update.